Giuseppe Girotti: Yad Vashem recognition

-On 14 February 1995 the Yad Vashem organization declared the late priest to be Righteous Among the Nations.
+On 14 February 1995, the Yad Vashem organization declared Giuseppe Girotti to be Righteous Among the Nations.
 A tree was planted in his honor in Jerusalem along the Avenue of the Righteous.

 Beatification

-The beatification process commenced in a diocesan process that Cardinal Anastasio Ballestrero inaugurated in Turin on 20 March 1988 while it later was closed under Giovanni Saldarini on 20 January 1990; the Congregation for the Causes of Saints later validated this process on 12 February 1994.
-The formal introduction to the cause came under Pope John Paul II on 13 January 1989 and Girotti was given the title Servant of God.
-The Congregation received the official positio dossier from the postulation in 2003 for assessment.
+The route to beatification process began with the diocesan process opened by Cardinal Anastasio Ballestrero in Turin on 20 March 1988 and closed under Archbishop Giovanni Saldarini on 20 January 1990.
+The formal introduction to the Roman phase of the cause came under Pope John Paul II on 13 January 1989 and Giuseppe Girotti was given the title Servant of God.

-Theologians asserted on 20 January 2012 their belief that Girotti was killed for his faith, while the Congregation came to the same conclusion on 5 February 2013; Pope Francis confirmed on 27 March 2013 that Girotti was killed "in odium fidei" ("in hatred of the faith") and thus confirmed the priest's impending beatification.
-Cardinal Severino Poletto – on the pope's behalf – presided over the beatification in the Alba Cathedral on 26 April 2014.
+A panel of theologians asserted on 20 January 2012 their belief that Girotti was killed for his faith, while the Congregation came to the same conclusion on 5 February 2013; Pope Francis confirmed on 27 March 2013 that Girotti was killed "in odium fidei" ("in hatred of the faith") and thus opened the way to his beatification.
+On the pope's behalf Cardinal Severino Poletto, Archbishop of Turin, presided over the beatification at a solemn Mass in Alba Cathedral on 26 April 2014.

 The current postulator for this cause is the Dominican priest Vito Tomás Gómez García.